 Eating with your hands means you can’t read, check email, text, or answer the phone.
 With food all over your fingers, you are stuck doing one thing at a time, and this is the time to eat.
 Eating with the fingers allows all the senses to be stimulated and involved in the process of eating.

 Eating with your hands also allows the many thousands of microbes on the food to get acquainted with the many thousands of microbes on your fingers.
 Our hands feel the world around us, attaching to microbes found on almost everything we touch.
 (2) As all these microbes are ingested, they act as your evolutionary eyes of change.

 Take a walk.

 After your meal, take a walk breathing through the nose to drive more prana (life force) into the body.
 Slow, deep, abdominal breathing through the nose has been shown to activate the parasympathetic nervous system (famously known for the “rest and digest” relaxation response), which is responsible for bodily restoration and rejuvenation.
 New studies are linking deep breathing to numerous and profound health benefits.
 (3)

 Taking a 15-minute walk after meals has been shown to lower after-meal blood sugar levels.
 (5,6,7)

-Studies have also shown that taking a walk shortly after a meal supports healthy weight loss compared to not walking or waiting an hour after the meal.
+Studies also show that taking a walk shortly after a meal supports healthy weight loss compared to not walking or waiting an hour after the meal.
 (8,9)

 Prep a bath for a loved one or yourself and add a few drops of aromatherapy.

 - For those with a predominant pitta dosha: sandalwood, marjoram, or benzoin resin oil (which is vanilla-scented) are best.

-- For those with a primarily kapha dosha: marjoram, frankincense, rose, or ylang-ylang essential oils are best.
+- For those with a predominant kapha dosha: marjoram, frankincense, rose, or ylang-ylang essential oils are best.

 - For those with a predominant vata dosha: sweet orange, geranium rose, jasmine, ylang-ylang, or frankincense are best.

 Give a massage to your partner or yourself.